Try Audible & Get Up to 2 Free Audiobooks

 According to a study, when you switch from task A to task B, your attention does not immediately follow – a residue of your attention remains stuck thinking about previous task and you can’t focus on current task.
 This is the main reason why deep work is neccesary.

 When you focus your attention on single important task for hours, you end up being productive and achieving things that you can’t imagine.
 Deep work will help you to learn hard skills and produce results at an elite level, which makes you valuable in this competitive world.

-There is strong relation between deep work and meaningful life.
-When your mind consistantly remain in focused state of mind so intense that there is no attention left over to think about anything irrelevant, or to worry about problems.
+There is a strong relationship between focused work and meaningful life.
+When your mind consistently remains in a focused state of mind so intense that there is no attention left over to think about anything irrelevant, or to worry about problems.

 Implementing deep work is not as easy as we think because we are addicted to distractions.
-So there is a need to create routin and rituals.
-Following are four routins, choose one of them and implement in your life.
+So there is a need to create routine and rituals.
+The following are four routines, choose one of them and implement it in your life.

 This type of philosophy is about completely disconnecting yourself from the world.
 Some writers, researchers use this kind of routine and produce awesome work.

-This type of scheduling is about dividing your time between deep work and shallow work.
-You might work four days of week in deep mode and rest of time living normal.
-On year basic you might give spend season working deeply and rest of living normal.
+This type of schedule is about dividing your time between deep work and shallow work.
+You might work four days of week in deep mode and rest of the time living normally.
+On year basic you might give spend season working deeply and rest of living normally.